 This backup is performed automatically (you can’t schedule it) once a week and once a month, so you’ll have a total of 2 backup slots.

-This add-on allows your desktops to communicate to each other through a dedicated network LAN by using an additional network interface (100Mbits).
-This is like as you desktops were plugged to a network switch.
+This add-on allows your desktops to communicate with each other through a dedicated network LAN by using an additional network interface (100Mbits).
+This is like your desktops were plugged into a network switch.

 2. Choose your Operating Systems

 In theory, the vast majority of the Operating Systems could run inside a virtual machine, however, we decided to concentrate our effort only on a few of them (the most used ones).